 Also, consider donating to Blind Cat Rescue.
 They do wonders for blind and FLV+ cats.

 For those of you who can’t resist a little subtle virtue signalling, why not buy a shirt that gives back?
 Arm the Animals has some of the cutest shirts I’ve seen in a long time, plus a portion of the proceeds go to shelter pets in need.
 I also love Meow.com because this site allows me to buy a new workout shirt and give to homeless kitties at the same time.

 If beanies or water bottles are more your style, check out the Piper Lou collection.
 Proceeds from select items benefit the Australian Red Cross.
 You can see for yourself right here.
 Or you can take the more direct route through GreaterGood.com

 P.S.
 I managed to publish the first part of my first novel in 2019!!
 I’m excited and want to share it with you.
 Check out Water Torture Part One: Have You Checked the Children?
 Here.
 Please read and review it.
 Thank you!!

 Did you like my buddy Marshall Delaware, aka G. G. MacLeod?
 Check out our latest political collab.
 He’s coming back in the near future, FYI.
 If you want to read an awesome historical fiction novel, you can get your hands on his book here.
 It may take place in Ancient Rome, but Augusta couldn’t be any more timely if it tried.
-He actually dropped Part Two a while ago and most recently gifted the world with Part Three.
+He actually dropped Part Two a while ago and then gifted the world with Part Three.
 Part Four is right here.
 And, ehrmagerd, he has just come out with Part Five.
 I think you should go get it, Tiger!